Monika-81/padel-pals/README.md

 ### **Acknowledgement**

 - My mentor **Precious Ijege** at Code Institute for valuable input and encouragement.
-- A big thanks to the tutor Alex at Tutor support, who understand my blacked out brain and explenations at pointed me towards a simple solution when I ran into a problem displaying the topic nevigation on all sites.
+- A big thanks to the tutor Alex at Tutor support, who understands my blacked out brain and explanations and pointed me towards a simple solution when I ran into a problem displaying the topic navigation on all sites.
-- The Slack community for be such an open, warm and sharing place.
+- The Slack community for being such an open, warm and sharing place.
 - **Viet Hoang** for letting me run the app by him and for getting user experience input before, during and at the final stage of the project.